 Levi is the second son of the Wolf family.
 He’s also the head of the town’s vigilante committee.
 Although he can be a little short tempered at times (especially when provoked by the opposing faction), a lot of soldiers from the wolf clan respects him for his leadership.
-He thinks of Jed (the heroine) as his little brother and always seems to be in her favor.
+He thinks of Jed (the heroine) as his little brother and is always looking out for her best interest.
 One thing I really like about Levi, is how accepting he is when it comes to his flawed characteristics.
-I also like how there isn’t much of the cliched ‘sibling rivalry’ between him and Lavan in the game.
+I also love how there isn’t much of the cliched ‘sibling rivalry’ between him and Lavan in the game.
 Their brotherly relationship seemed pretty solid all throughout the story.

 - Lord of the Hawk Clan